 8. Paying with your debit card when you shop online

-Using your debit instead of credit card is one of the worst ways to save money when you shop online.
-Credit cards offer more protection for you if you get scammed, and you’ll often earn at least some points for your purchase.
+Using your debit instead of credit card is one of the worst ways to save money when shopping online.
+Credit cards offer more protection if you get scammed, and you’ll often earn at least some points for your purchase.

 You should leave the debit card for in-person purchases and use your credit card when you shop online.
-Just remember to pay the balance at the end of the month to avoid interest charges.
+Remember to pay the balance at the end of the month to avoid interest charges.

 9. Buying the cheapest version of something